openstack-archive/murano/doc/source/draft/enduser-guide/manage_applications.rst

         :width: 630 px
         :alt: Environments page

      It may take some time for the environment to deploy.
 Wait for the status to change from `Deploying` to `Ready`.
+You cannot add applications to your environment during deployment.

 * Deploy an environment from the Environment Components page